Go Back

 Instructions

-• Take lamb out of the fridge 1 hour before you are ready to work with it.
+• Take the lamb shoulder out of the fridge 1 hour before you are ready to work with it.

 • In a food processor or blender, combine worcestershire sauce, apple cider vinegar, sugar, soy sauce, garlic, sun dried tomatoes, mint leaves, parsley, lemon juice, and hot water; pulse to make a chunky sauce.
 Set aside.

-• Coat lamb with HALF of the prepared sauce.
-Keep the other HALF in the fridge until ready to serve the lamb.
+• Coat the lamb with half of the prepared sauce.
+Keep the other half in the fridge until ready to serve the lamb.

-• Arrange onion rings and smashed garlic in the base of a roasting pan.
+• Arrange the onion rings and smashed garlic on the base of a roasting pan.

-• Place the lamb shoulder on top of the onions, fatty side up.
+• Place the lamb shoulder over the top of the onions, fatty side up.

-• Pour 1 cup of water in the roasting pan.
+• Pour 1 cup of water into the roasting pan and cover it with aluminum foil.

-• Remove foil and increase heat to 425˚F. Check to see if there’s any liquid in the pan; if not, add a cup of water.
+• Remove the foil and increase the heat to 425˚F. Check to see if there’s any liquid in the pan; if not, add a cup of water.

-• Continue to roast for about 20 to 25 minutes, or until browned on top and internal temperature registers at 145˚F. Start checking internal temperature at around the 15-minute mark.
+• Continue to roast for about 20 to 25 minutes or until browned on top, and the internal temperature of the lamb registers at 145˚F. Start checking internal temperature at around the 15-minute mark.
+When done, remove it from the oven.

-• Transfer lamb to a cutting board and loosely cover with foil; let it rest for 20 minutes.
+• Transfer the lamb to a cutting board and loosely cover it with foil; let it rest for 20 minutes.

 Notes

-• NOTE: 4-pound bone-in lamb shoulder yields around 1.8-pounds of cooked meat.
-This is because the meat shrinks while cooking; lamb shoulder has a thick layer of fat that will mostly melt, and there's also a bone that runs through the middle of the shoulder.
+• Keep in mind that a 4-pound bone-in lamb shoulder yields around 2 pounds of cooked meat.
+This is because the meat shrinks while cooking.
+Lamb shoulder has a thick layer of fat that will mostly melt, and a bone runs through the middle of the shoulder.

 Nutrition